lnvglr/character-diversion/character-diversion.md

 ## A Platform for Typographic Discourse

 The world of typography lives on discussion and debate.
 Designers speak about type in conferences, creative studios, and online forums.
 And those discussions have advanced the typographic discourse for decades.
-So there *is* discourse in the world of typography but the platforms do not always provide the appropriate environment and tools.
+So there *is* discourse in the world of typography but the platforms do not provide the appropriate environment and tools.

 *Character Diversion* can help get a better picture of how people think about certain design decisions, show where people agree and disagree, and link those opinions with the character shapes they refer to.
 This way, *Character Diversion*, creates a better overview of the conversation and with visual referencing enables a more intuitive approach to typographic discourse.

+---

+=== aya read until here ===

+---

 ### Concept